MuditJain5/MuditJain5/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 <!-- 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\ -->
-🎓 &nbsp;I'm currently studying Computer Science and Engineering at NIT Jalandhar.
+🎓 &nbsp; I'm currently a Software Developer at Flipkart.
 <!-- 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\